 Treatment and prognosis

 The majority are benign tumours and have a favourable outcome.
-The cellular variant can at times be aggressive.
-As a surgical option, a nephrectomy usually suffices as treatment.
+The cellular variant can, at times, be aggressive.
+As a surgical option, a nephrectomy usually suffices.

 - 1. Hartman DS, Lesar MS, Madewell JE et-al. Mesoblastic nephroma: radiologic-pathologic correlation of 20 cases.
 AJR Am J Roentgenol.
 1981;136 (1): 69-74.
 AJR Am J Roentgenol (abstract) - Pubmed citation

 - 2. Kirks DR, Kaufman RA.
 Function within mesoblastic nephroma: imaging--pathologic correlation.
 Pediatr Radiol.
 1989;19 (2): 136-9. - Pubmed citation